mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 Let's try to organize the class and its dependencies in a way, that keeps the _real_ business logic different from _solution space_ domain logic.

-{% include image-center.html image="lisa-lady.gif" width="300px" class="lady-shadow" %}
+{% include image-center.html image="maggie-snowball.jpg" width="600px" class="shadow" %}

 When we look at the dependency to the <code>DataManager</code> class, why is it there?
 It is there, because the <code>VisitPriceCalculator</code> also tries to load the data from a datasource.
 We can turn that around, because as the name of the class already states: it should calculate the price, not load the data and calculate.

 This in fact is a violation of the single responsibility.
 So let's get rid of it.
 Instead we will pass in the data into the method: